Jun P. Espina 9 min read

-Most Christian missionaries in many countries believed a common stopper or worldview noise somehow barred Gospel preaching.1 What is it?
-On the surface, it means miscommunication or a preconceived notion of deity.
-Or a culture practiced by a tribe or class of people in opposing, rejecting, or ignoring the message of the Christian Gospel.
-Many hold the story of the death, resurrection, and ascension of Christ, for example, as just similar to their myths and fables except in few angles.
+Worldview noise always hinders gospel preaching.
+What is it?
+On the surface, it means miscommunication, or a preconceived notion of deity.
+Or it is a culture practiced by a tribe or class of people in opposing, rejecting, or ignoring the message of the Christian Gospel.
+For example, many people regard the story of Christ’s death, resurrection, and ascension as being similar to their myths and fables, with a few exceptions.
 Preaching Christ thus requires the preacher to understand the varying obstacles or worldview noises present in most gospel opportunities.

-Every non-Christian or non-biblical religious teaching and practice is in a way a worldview noise.
-The Mary worship of the Catholics, for example, or the Seventh-day Adventism’s salvation by perfect obedience to the Ten Commandments is a gospel-obstacle.
+Every non-Christian or non-biblical religious teaching and practice makes worldview noise.
+The Mary worship of the Catholics, for example, or the Seventh-day Adventism’s salvation by perfect obedience to the Ten Commandments, is a gospel obstacle.
 We need to puzzle it out first if we want our Christian message to bear fruit.

 Here is one commentary on the Mouk’s faith system:

-I watched this documentary of the Mouks’ conversion.
+I watched this documentary about the Mouks’ conversion.
 They danced for two hours and a half after learning about Jesus and His forgiveness.
 There was regular preaching for over two months before they received the Lord.
-My observation was that the white preachers addressed adequately their “worldview noise”.
+My observation was that the white preachers adequately addressed their “worldview noise.”

-For example, they presented a map of their village first to give them a mental picture of their land in relation to the whole big world, and also to Israel where the story of Jesus happened.
-Then the missionaries took pains in presenting the Gospel from the types of Christ as mentioned in the Old Testament.
-Such stories as the Passover Lamb and the brass snake on a pole, etc. were examined without even mentioning the name of Jesus Christ.
+For example, they first presented a map of their village to give them a mental picture of their land in relation to the whole big world and also to Israel, where the story of Jesus happened.
+Then the missionaries took pains to present the Gospel according to the types of Christ as mentioned in the Old Testament.
+Such stories as the Passover Lamb, the brass snake on a pole, etc., were examined without even mentioning the name of Jesus Christ.

-After studying the foundation of the Gospel from the Old Testament, the missionaries then presented the Good News from the witness of the New Testament.
+Then, after studying the foundation of the Gospel from the Old Testament, the missionaries presented the Good News of the New Testament.
 The Mouks discovered for themselves the truth about immortality in Christ logically outside of the usual preach-the-cross-right-away approach of traditional Christian evangelists.

-Dealing appropriately with the worldview noise, first of all, was the primary factor used by the Holy Spirit that resulted in the conversion of the Mouks to the Christian Faith.
+Dealing appropriately with the worldview noise, first, was the primary factor used by the Holy Spirit that resulted in the conversion of the Mouks to the Christian Faith.